kavnish/kavnish.github.io/aboutme.md

 - Audio Engineering & Sound Design
 - Biology (Embroylogy & Genomics)

+the things we can talk about.
 What else do you need?